About Deep Sea Reporter

 Editor in chief/Publisher

-Lena has been affiliated with SVT, Sweden’s Public Service broadcaster for more than 20 years.
-She has produced both long form documentaries and news reportage and has reported from over 60 countries.
+Lena Scherman has worked at Swedish Television for 25 years.
+She has produced both feature-length documentaries and news reports, and has reported from over 60 countries.

-Since 2011 she has been a driving force behind one of SVT’s premium current affairs programmes, Korrespondenterna (Correspondents) where she worked as producer/reporter and host.
-Among the many topics she has covered are coral death in the Philippines, the crisis experienced by local fishermen in the depleted waters off the coast of Tanzania and seal hunting in Greenland.
+Since 2011, she was the driving force behind one of SVT’s current affairs programs, “Korrespondenterna” (The Correspondents), where she worked as a host and reporter.
+Among the many topics she has covered are the death of corals in the Philippines, the crisis experienced by the local fishing industry in depleted waters off the coast of Tanzania, and seal hunting in Greenland.

 Lina Mattsson